 Kristen uses the highly proven method of cognitive behaviour therapy (CBT), as well as mindfulness-based strategies to help clients get themselves out of debilitating negative thought patterns and endless mental loops, and develop a more positive perspective in their life.

-hold a Ph.D. in Counselling and Clinical Psychology from the department of Applied Psychology and Human Development at the University of Toronto.
-I hold a Master’s degree in Counselling Psychology from The University of Western Ontario and a BA in Psychology from Simon Fraser University.
+am a Registered Psychologist with the College of Psychologists of BC.
+I hold a Ph.D. in Counselling and Clinical Psychology from the department of Applied Psychology and Human Development at the University of Toronto, and a Master’s degree in Counselling Psychology from the University of Western Ontario.
+I received my Bachelor of Arts degree, with a major in psychology, from Simon Fraser University.

 Much of the focus of my work has been on treating anxiety and depression, both in individual and group therapy sessions.
 I use the highly proven method of cognitive behaviour therapy (CBT), as well as mindfulness-based strategies to help clients get themselves out of debilitating negative thought patterns and endless mental loops, and develop a more positive perspective in their life.